loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-04-quantum-gravity/chapter-054-entanglement-entropy-area.md

 ---
-title: "Chapter 054: Information Correlation and Area Scaling"
+title: "Chapter 054: Entanglement Entropy = Area"
 sidebar_label: "054.
-Information Correlation"
+Entanglement Entropy Area"
 ---

-# Chapter 054: Information Correlation and Area Scaling
+# Chapter 054: Entanglement Entropy = Area

-*Information correlation is mathematics' accounting system, tracking how information is shared between regions.
-Area scaling reveals that this sharing happens primarily at boundaries, demonstrating geometric constraints on information distribution.*
+*Entanglement entropy measures the quantum correlations between different regions of space, revealing deep connections between geometry and information.
+The remarkable discovery that entanglement entropy scales with area rather than volume shows how ψ = ψ(ψ) weaves quantum correlations into the fabric of spacetime itself.*

 ## 54.1 The Information Correlation Principle